5 Stages Of Marine Machinery Installation On Ships

 - Prepare a lifting plan and ensure the lifting plan is communicated to the entire lifting team

-- Lifting plan should depict the lifting arrangements and also a layout sketch showing the lifting path from picking point to the installation point should be produced
+- The lifting plan should depict the lifting arrangements and also a layout sketch showing the lifting path from the picking point to the installation point should be produced

 - Do not use any machinery part to lift